Cowley Lab

 Overview

-The goal of the Cowley Lab is to understand how the developmental environment impacts the epigenetic regulation of the genome to program metabolic disease susceptibility in later life.
+The goal of the Cowley Lab is to understand how the developmental environment impacts the epigenetic regulation of the genome and disrupts molecular processes to program metabolic disease susceptibility in later life.

-1. We and others have shown that the unique epigenetic mechanisms at Imprinting Control Regions (ICRs), which regulate the monoallelic expression of imprinted genes, are particularly susceptible to perturbation by the environment in early life;
+1. The unique epigenetic mechanisms at Imprinting Control Regions (ICRs), which regulate imprinted gene expression, are particularly susceptible to perturbation by the environment in development;

-2. Once established, the epigenetic profiles at ICRs persist throughout life providing a long-term memory of developmental exposures;
+2. Once established, the epigenetic profiles at ICRs persist throughout life providing a long-term memory of the developmental environment;

 3. Imprinted genes play critical roles in regulating metabolism in adulthood.